Alain Mion

-Alain Mion (born January 14, 1947 in Casablanca) is a French pianist, composer, arranger, and jazz singer.
+Alain Mion (born January 14, 1947) is a French pianist, composer, arranger, jazz singer, who serves as leader of the band Cortex.

 Musical career

 Influenced by Bobby Timmons, Ray Charles and Les McCann, his style varies between jazz, soul jazz and "funky music".

-He created the jazz funk group Cortex in 1974, before embarking upon a career under his own name in 1982.
+Mion created the jazz funk group Cortex in 1974, before embarking upon a career under his own name in 1982.